gguuss/DietyOS/README.md

   * The art of seduction
   * The 33 strategies of war
   * Mastery
+* How to win friends and influence people
 * Don’t text your ex happy birthday
 * Non-violent communication
 * Games people play / other social dynamics books